BoxHezi/ip2vulns/README.md

                         if no database if specified, use ./databases/internetdb.db -s CVSS, --cvss CVSS  Enable cvss score filter, required a number If 0 is given, targets found with no CVE information will be filtered out.
 And all CVEs will be checked.
                         When 0 is given, the process can be slow if huge amount of CVEs are founded.
-Not Recommend.
+Not Recommend to pass 0 in.
   -o OUT, --out OUT     Define output file, default print to stdout
                         Available option: stdout (default), csv, json
+                        For csv: please specify filename
-                        Note: if -db flag is enabled, -out option will be disabled --ho                  Output hostnames only for scan result.
+                        For json: a directory out_json will be created --ho                  Output hostnames only for scan result.
                         This option DOES NOT apply to -d/--database option -v, --version         Print current version